sophiano/cusvm/README.md

 # Module cusvm

-cusvm is a module written in Python to monitor panel of time-series data.
+cusvm is a module written in Python to monitor panels of time-series data.

-The package contains different functions to apply a robust non-parametric quality control based on the block bootstrap and the CUSUM chart to a panel of series.
+The package contains different functions.
+Those can be used to apply a robust non-parametric quality control based on the block bootstrap and the CUSUM chart to a panel of series.
 The method also provides predictions of the shapes and the sizes of the deviations encountered, using support vector machine (SVM) procedures. <br>
 The name _cusvm_ comes from the contraction of the two main ingredients of the method: the CUSUM chart and the SVM methods.

 This package was written by Sophie Mathieu (UCLouvain/Royal Observatory of Belgium).